RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/install-ubuntu.md

 ---
+description: Information about installing PowerShell on Ubuntu ms.date: 09/22/2021
 title: Installing PowerShell on Ubuntu
-description: Information about installing PowerShell on Ubuntu ms.date: 08/09/2021
 ---
 # Installing PowerShell on Ubuntu